FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 * British horse racing will remain suspended beyond April with no new date set for ending the suspension.
 MOTORSPORT

 * Seven Formula One races were postponed while Grands Prix in Australia, Monaco and France were cancelled.
-F1 hopes to start the delayed season in Austria in July without spectators before ending in Abu Dhabi in December. * The first round of the MotoGP season in Qatar was cancelled while races scheduled until July have been postponed.
+F1 hopes to start the delayed season in Austria in July without spectators before ending in Abu Dhabi in December.
+NETBALL

-NETBALL * Netball Superleague fixtures were postponed until at least May 31.
+* Netball Superleague fixtures were postponed until at least May 31.
+RUGBY

-* The World Surfing League extended the postponement of events through June while also announcing a major overhaul for future tours, with details on a post-season surf-off to be announced in July.
-TABLE TENNIS
+SURFING * The World Surfing League extended the postponement of events through June while also announcing a major overhaul for future tours, with details on a post-season surf-off to be announced in July.

-* The International Table Tennis Federation (ITTF) scrapped all table tennis competitions until the end of July.
-TENNIS
+TABLE TENNIS * The International Table Tennis Federation (ITTF) scrapped all table tennis competitions until the end of July.

 ALSO READ